mattdinnis/my_openhab2-addons/addons/binding/org.openhab.binding.victronenergyvrm/README.md

 ## Example Installation in my Camper

 I'm using this binding to monitor data of my CamperVan Solar Installation which I described [here](http://thejollyjumper.de/2018/10/18/elektrik/)
+If you have any question you can drop me a comment at this page.